steltenpower/ResearchToolsImprovementSuggestions/README.md

 But first, to understand me a bit better:

 I'd like manuals mostly diagrams in this order:
--Core concepts
+- Core concepts
--where does data live, in what formats
+- where does data live, in what formats
--Typical flow of cooperation
+- Typical flow of cooperation
--"UI/commands are 'self-explaining', details show up where you need them.
+- "UI/commands are 'self-explaining', details show up where you need them.
 There's no manual for them, just a reference, that gladly is hardly used"

 Endnote:
 ========